andreypluzhnik/NeuralCGD/README.md

 ![alt text](https://github.com/andreypluzhnik/NeuralCGD/blob/master/plots/random_it_plot.png)

-In the plot the solid lines correspond to the results the classical and neural preconditioners on randomized domains, whereas individual points are for specific domains.
+In the plot the solid lines correspond to the results of the classical and neural preconditioners on randomized domains, whereas individual points are for specific domains.